PROFILE

 is spoken in urban areas and among the educated.

-the arrival of Muslim armies from the west.
+of Muslim armies from the west.
+About 1200 AD,

 HISTORY

-the 16th century, and Dhaka, the seat of a nawab
+in the 16th century, and Dhaka, the seat of a

-remained remote and thus a difficult to govern
+But it remained remote and thus a difficult to

 Mughul politics.
 Portuguese traders and